Vitality • Balance • Harmony

 You need to get better.
 Full stop.
 Herbal medicine, good food, sleep, and strain-specific probiotics can remind your immune system who the good-guys are (you), and who the bad-guys are (bacteria, virus, fungus).

 Fee structure for Naturopathic appointments

 The initial appointment lays the groundwork for our work together.
 It is structured around taking a detailed case history and is where your treatment begins as I formulate a specific prescription.
+Appointments can be conducted in the clinic, or via phone/Skype.
 Please bring to your appointment any relevant medical results, and any supplements or medications you’re currently taking.

 |Initial appointment (adult)||1.5 hours||$225|

 |Initial appointment (child)||60 min||$150|

 Follow up appointments are held every 4 – 6 weeks, giving me the opportunity to revise your treatment plan at each stage.